 PJM markets provide a flexible mechanism for incorporating the costs of environmental controls and meeting environmental requirements in a cost effective manner.
+Costs for environmental controls are part of bids for capacity resource in the PJM capacity market.
+The costs of environmental permits are included in energy offers.
 PJM markets also provide a flexible mechanism that incorporates renewable resources and renewable energy credit markets, and ensure that renewable resources have access to a broad market.
 PJM markets provide efficient price signals that permit valuation of resources with very different characteristics when they provide the same product.